-A substance addiction is something that you cannot tackle alone, and if left untreated, can lead on to irreversible major organ damage, and even death.
+Substance abuse is something that you cannot tackle alone, and if left untreated, can lead on to irreversible major organ damage, and even death.

 Symptoms of Physical Addiction

-The substance abuse is a very serious problem that should never be ignored.
+Substance abuse is a very serious problem that should never be ignored.
 When you’re physically addicted, it can manifest as both physical and psychological symptoms.
 These symptoms occur due to changes in the brain and central nervous system, which are a result of chronic substance abuse.

 If you’re worried that you might be physically addicted, there are some physical and psychological warning signs to look out for: